SORMAS-Foundation/SORMAS-Project/docs/CONTRIBUTING.md

 ### Task

 A task that needs to be done but does not directly change anything about the product.
-This could for example be the preparation of an upcoming feature/change, optimization of processes on GitHub, working on automated tests or update of one of the guides or Wiki articles in this repository.
+This could for example be the preparation of an upcoming feature/change, optimization of processes on GitHub, working on automated tests, or update of one of the guides or Wiki articles in this repository.

 * **Problem Description:** Please describe the requirement or problem that is supposed to be solved.
 * **Proposed Solution:** Describe in as much detail how the proposed solution should look like and what should be done in order to achieve it.